python/cpython/Doc/library/xml.sax.reader.rst

    Allow an application to set the locale for errors and warnings.

-   SAX parsers are not required to provide localization for errors and warnings; if they cannot support the requested locale, however, they must throw a SAX exception.
+   SAX parsers are not required to provide localization for errors and warnings; if they cannot support the requested locale, however, they must raise a SAX exception.
 Applications may request a locale change in the middle of a parse.